BSc Economics with Study Abroad (L105)

 AAB including MathematicsFind out if you are eligible for a contextual offer

-D*DD in any Applied General BTEC National Level 3 Extended Diploma, AND A in Maths at A-level (or equivalent)Find out more about our BTEC entry requirements
+D*DD in any Applied General BTEC National Level 3 Extended Diploma, and A in mathematics at A-level (or equivalent)Find out more about our BTEC entry requirements

 International Baccalaureate Diploma